Choosing to implement a gluten-free and dairy-free diet for a child with autism can be beneficial in many ways.

 The signs of autism in children can be wide-ranging, such as avoiding eye contact, delayed language skills, sensitivity to sound, repetitive behaviors, and obsessive interests.
 Additionally, children with autism often have physical symptoms, such as gastrointestinal distress, diarrhea, constipation, sleep challenges, and rashes.
-And while these symptoms are not considered part of their autism diagnosis according to the DSM V, there is plenty of research showing that children with autism struggle with these symptoms as well.
+And while these symptoms are not considered part of their autism diagnosis according to the DSM V, there is plenty of research showing that most children with autism struggle with these symptoms.

 After we talk about the basics of what a gluten-free and dairy-free diet is, I’d like to share the science of WHY an autism diet like this works.

-While a gluten-free casein-free diet is not the only “autism diet” out there, it is the most popular.
+While a gluten-free casein-free diet is not the only “autism diet” out there, it’s the best place to start for most kids.
 So for the purpose of this article I will call this diet the “autism diet.”
-However, I’d like you to know that my nutrition philosophy is about personalized nutrition (what I call BioIndividual Nutrition), where there is no one-size-fits-all approach.
-Instead, the diet and nutrition plan is tailored to the individual needs of the person.
+But my overall nutrition philosophy and approach is about personalized nutrition (what I call BioIndividual Nutrition), because there is no one-size-fits-all diet.
+Instead, an optimal plan is tailored to the individual needs of each child.

-However, since there are so many negative reactions associated with gluten and dairy, and because people see such beneficial results, it’s the first therapeutic diet I most often suggest to people when getting started.
+Because there are so many negative reactions associated with gluten and dairy, and because people see such beneficial results (when they are omitted), it’s the first therapeutic diet I often suggest to people when getting started.

-Here are a few tips to consider if you are thinking about implementing an autism diet plan:
+Here are some insights about implementing an autism diet plan:

 Safe and Effective

-Dietary intervention can be something families can implement immediately.
-Parents are largely in control of what their child eats daily and can have a big influence on the progress that can be made from a gluten-free and dairy-free diet.
+Dietary intervention is something families can implement immediately.
+Parents are largely in control of what their child eats and can have a big influence on progress that can be made from a healthy gluten-free and dairy-free diet.

-In fact, here is a video from Dr. James Adams, PhD on nutritional intervention and our published study.
+In this VIDEO, Dr. James Adams, PhD explains nutritional intervention and our published study.

-This elimination diet removes all gluten and casein protein from your child’s diet and that isn’t always an easy task.
+This approach omits all gluten and casein protein from your child’s diet…which isn’t an easy task.
 But with a little planning and follow through you can do it.
 Thoroughly reviewing your child’s diet is the first step in determining which foods to eliminate and which ones to leave alone.

 However, gluten is also found in non-food products, such as Play-Doh, hygiene products, and it’s also in the adhesive on stickers and stamps.
 So be sure to think about the various ways your child may come in contact with products that may contain gluten.

-Most people choose from two different approaches for implementing a gluten-free and dairy-free diet.
-For example, you can choose to “dive in head first,” or you may prefer to follow a gluten-free diet first before progressing to dairy-free foods or vice versa.
-Either one of these approaches can work, as it’s up to you to determine the best option for your child and family.
+There are generally two approaches for implementing a gluten-free and dairy-free diet.
+You can “dive in head first,” or you may prefer to follow a gluten-free diet first, then progress to dairy-free foods or vice versa.
+Either approach can work, as it’s up to you to determine the best option for your child and family.

-While it may seem daunting at first, it does get easier over time, especially with the right support.
+While it may seem daunting at first, it gets easier over time, especially when you have the right support.